jacob1692/5DoF_FI/README.md

 1. Copy the folders of libraries from the repository to ~/Arduino/libraries

+2. Copy and merge the folder .arduino15 to home. -> This will copy the library packages of the STM32 in the arduino database.

+(Optional)

 2. Add the supported boards to the arduino IDE, by going to File->Preferences and in the field "Additional Boards URL" enter: https://github.com/stm32duino/BoardManagerFiles/raw/master/STM32/package_stm_index.json

 3. Go to tools->board:"XX"->Boards Manager, look for STM32 Cores by ST-Microelectronics ( we are using version 1.3.0)